 The SF Snoqualmie is a good alternative to the Powerhouse when it's running.
 It is scenic, fairly short, and has an incredibly easy put-in and take-out.
 This run is often used by beginners as a great training run, especially at lower levels.
 Lots of places to practice ferrying, eddy hopping, etc. But, at higher levels, many of the rocks and eddies disappear, making for bigger, super fun waves and (not so fun) holes in the canyon - which becomes class III at higher levels.
 Catching eddies is difficult at these levels and they become much less numerous so swims become more difficult to stop.
 The takeouts are also more difficult at these levels.
 This run is also a great alternative for those wanting a class 3 run when other runs are a bit too high.

 There is a short class III section above the usual put-in that can be accessed by an easy 15 minute hike up the riverside trail allowing you to scout on the way.
 Look for a side path from the main trail leading to the river just before the main trail starts to get steep and head up a hill.
 If you decide to run this make sure to put in at the deep calm pool below a small canyon that you can't see very well from the bank.
 The canyon contains a nasty class V? rapid with an undercut on river right.
 The first rapid appears to be undercut on river right but problems can be easily avoided by staying left.
-After the first drop the rapids are fairly continuous until you get to the normal put-in, which always seems to come too soon.
+After the first drop the rapids are fun and fairly continuous until you get to the normal put-in, which always seems to come too soon.

 The first half of the normal run is mostly mellow floating with some small wave trains and boulder gardens.
 There are a few spots that have had wood blocking the main channel in the past, but as of 6/17/2012, the run was quite clean.
 The real rapids start to appear after you see a big eroded clay wall or river left.
 The first rapid below the eroded bank has a decent surf wave at its base above 500cfs.
 From here the river enters the canyon which is a bit more technical and contains lots of boulders to dodge.
 When you see a footbridge over the river, you are entering the Waskowitz canyon section, and can expect several rapids for the next half mile.
 At flows over 1500cfs this section gets a little exciting and a bit pushy.